 Can or Garbage Receptacle shall mean and include any steel, plastic, aluminum, or galvanized receptacle or refuse bin and may be of a design that allows for easy lifting with two (2) handles and of not more than 40 gallon capacity or fifty (50) pounds in weight.
 These receptacles shall have tight fitting lids.
 Such receptacles can pertain to either residential or commercial application.
 Plastic bags of heavy mil construction will also constitute a garbage receptacle for purposes of the Ordinance.

-Please be advised that the Lee County Solid Waste Division has reminded our community of the County Ordinance regarding trash receptacles as reproduced above.
+The Lee County Solid Waste Division has reminded IH of the County Ordinance regarding trash receptacles shown above.
 Please be sure your trash conainers comply as described to avoid disruption of service and potential fines.

-Pueblo Bonita was previously put on notice and non-compliant residents are now being fined.
-We are trying to advise everyone but please tell your neighbor of the ordinance if you they are not aware of the rules.
+Pueblo Bonito was previously put on notice and non-compliant residents are now being fined.
+We are trying to advise everyone but please tell your neighbor of the ordinance if they are not aware of the rules.
 Non-compliant Imperial Harbor residents have also received warnings.

 The Civic Association of Imperial Harbor, Inc.